Dynamics of non-autonomous systems with nested invariant cone structure and its applications: Some Remarks

+1mm 1) Remark on invariant cone systems.
+As we have known, monotone dynamic systems study the effect of invariant convex cones on dynamics.
+With the help of the invariant convex cone structure, the famous generic convergence for autonomous system ``most bounded trajectories approach a set of equilibria'' is established by (see \cite{Hir}).
+Since then, the theory and application of monotone dynamic systems have been developed vigorously.
+For instance, for a smooth periodic strong monotone system, most orbits converge to linearly stable cycles, see \cite{HP,Pol92}.
+Meanwhile, chaos can happen for that ``minority'' orbits of monotone system(see Smale \cite{Smale}), which means it is impossible to obtain the global convergence of general monotone dynamical system.

-1) Remark on the assumption of $C^1$-perturbations.
+2) Remark on the assumption of $C^1$-perturbations.
 Note that even for a finite dimension system arbitrary small $C^0$-perturbations could have a chaos (see an example in \cite{Gedeon} for negative cyclic feedback systems), that is, the structure of $\omega$-limit sets may not keep under small $C^0$-perturbations.
 Therefore, $C^0$-perturbations are not sufficient to assure the stability of the structure of $\omega$-limit sets.

-2) Remark on the advantage of invariant cones method.
+3) Remark on the advantage of invariant cones method.
 Back to equation \eqref{parabolic-eq-01}, similar functions to the zero number function $Z$, called the discrete Lyapunov functionals (DL functionals), are widely exist in many other systems (\cite{BSZM,Fusco1987,Fusco1990,Gedeon,Smillie1984,Ma-Sm,Ma-Se1,Ma-Se2,Ma-Se3,Matano,MS}).
 However, the forms of DL functionals are usually different for different systems, and not easy to find; hence, the DL functional may not work for its' perturbed systems.
-To this extend, the invariant nested cones method has at least two advantages as below : a) we only need to investigate the abstract systems that of strong cone properties, and check the given systems satisfy strong cone conditions; b) if the un-perturbed system satisfies the strong cone conditions, then with small $C^1$-perturbations one can construct new invariant nested cones near the original invariant nested cones; and hence, the structure of $\omega$-limit sets of the system may persistent under these perturbations.
-Here, we do not need to know the exact forms of the DL functionals for perturbed systems.
+To this extend, the method of NIC has a high degree of unity and universality, and extend the range of systems we're considering.